vytos/OpenIPTV/readme.md

 **Q: Do I need an EPG (Electronic Program Guide)?**
 A: No, while an EPG enhances the viewing experience, it is not mandatory for using the playlist.

+**Q: Can I use this playlist on mobile devices?**
+A: Yes, you can use this playlist on mobile devices that support IPTV players.

 ---

 ## Contributing